HarshM0210/GSoC-2025/Project Report/Project_Report.md

 I sincerely thank my mentors, **Dr. Nijso Beishuizen** and **Dr. Edwin van der Weide**, for their guidance, technical advice, and encouragement throughout the project.
 This experience deepened my expertise in **CI/CD for scientific software**, **workflow automation**, and **open-source CFD development**.

-It has been a rewarding journey contributing to **SU2 Foundation**, and I look forward to extending this work further.
+It has been a rewarding journey contributing to the **SU2 Foundation**, and I look forward to extending this work further.